 Tree New Mexico offers a special program for teachers, administrators and families that want to plant trees, care for trees, and learn about trees – all at their own campus.

 - choosing the best palette of trees for that unique site

 - organizing a community tree planting event to get them in the ground

 - developing a tree curriculum or weaving trees into a curriculum for your students

 - and training youth and their families to do the basic care in years to come

 Over our 30 years, we’ve done hundreds of tree programs for youth and planted trees on campuses throughout New Mexico.

-Tree New Mexico planted 50 fruit trees in the International District (ID) as part of the EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program of tree plantings and tree education for a total of $200,000.
+Tree New Mexico planted 50 fruit trees in the International District (ID) on May 6, 2022 and 50 fruit trees on October 8, 2022 as part of the EPA Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program of tree plantings and tree education for a total of $200,000.
 Van Buren Middle School, Wilson Middle School, several residents and nonprofits received fruit trees in partnership with the HEC Front Yard Garden program that shares produce with neighbors and pedestrians to address the food desert in the area.

 Western Heights Learning Center Tree Planting!